Cosmian/kms/documentation/docs/index.md

           Enable the use of encryption by providing a JWK private key as JSON

           [env: JWK_PRIVATE_KEY=]

+      --google-cse-kacls-url <GOOGLE_CSE_KACLS_URL>
+          This setting enables the Google Workspace Client Side Encryption feature of this KMS server.

+          It should contain the external URL of this server as configured in Google Workspace client side encryption settings For instance, if this server is running on domain `cse.my_domain.com`, the URL should be something like <https://cse.my_domain.com/google_cse>

+          [env: KMS_GOOGLE_CSE_KACLS_URL=]

   -h, --help
           Print help (see a summary with '-h')